LexiestLeszek/sova_ollama/README.md

 2. Install the required dependencies: `pip install -r requirements`
 3. Download the local llm: `ollama run tinydolphin`
 4. Run the gunicorn server: `gunicorn -b 0.0.0.0:8080 app:app`
+5. Use the search-bar to input your search querier or questions.